 - Design the template for the form

 You design RTF form templates in Microsoft Word using the BI Publisher Template Builder.
-You design PDF form templates in your preferred PDF editing tool using the OPA PDF Form Assistant.
+You design PDF form templates in your preferred PDF editing tool using the Oracle Policy Automation PDF Form Assistant.

 - Add a form link to an interview screen